Higher topological Hochschild homology of periodic complex K-theory: Topological Hochschild homology

 \bobs We know three proofs of the fact that Hochschild homology commutes with localizations.
 Weibel \cite[9.1.8(3)]{weibel} proves it using the fact that Tor behaves well under flat base change.
 Brylinski \cite{brylinski} (see also \cite[1.1.17]{loday}) proves it by comparing the homological functors defined on $A$-bimodules $S^{-1}HH_n(A,-)$ and $HH_n(S^{-1}A,S^{-1}-)$, where $S$ is a multiplicative subset of the commutative algebra $A$.
 In \cite{weibel-geller}, Geller and Weibel prove the more general result that Hochschild homology behaves well with respect to étale maps of commutative algebras $A\to B$, of which a localization map is an example.
 Our proof of Theorem \ref{thh-base} is closer to the first of these approaches. \eobs

 \bobs For a map $f:A\to B$ of commutative $\S$-algebras as in Theorem \ref{thh-base}, the question of under what conditions is (\ref{thh-base-eq}) a weak equivalence has been considered before.
 For example, in \cite[Lemma 5.7]{mccarthy-minasian} the authors prove that it holds when $A$ and $B$ are connective and the unit $B\to THH^A(B)$ is a weak equivalence.
 Mathew \cite[Theorem 1.3]{mathew-thh}, working in the context of the $E_\infty$-rings of Lurie, proved that a map $A\to B$ of $E_\infty$-rings satisfies that (\ref{thh-base-eq}) is an equivalence provided $f$ is étale, with no hypotheses on connectivity.
 There is a notion of localization of $E_\infty$-rings, and Lurie proved that localization maps are étale \cite[7.5.1.13]{ha}.
-This gives a one-line proof of Theorem \ref{thh-base} applied to $\S\to R\to R[x^{-1}]$ in the context of $E_\infty$-rings. \eobs
+This gives a short proof of Theorem \ref{thh-base} applied to $\S\to R\to R[x^{-1}]$ in the context of $E_\infty$-rings: this is the point of view adopted for the more general result of \cite[Corollary 7.4]{rsv-thom}. \eobs